 Recipe: raspberry & dark chocolate mousse domes – makes 8

-Any whisked sponge cake, sprinkled generously with Framboise and cut to the size of the top of large hemi-spherical cake moulds.
+You can use any whisked sponge cake, including bought, sprinkled generously with Framboise and cut to the size of the top of large hemi-spherical cake moulds.
 I use one single layer, cut in half horizontally to give thin sponge discs for these domes.
-It also works excellently with a shortbread base (the recipe for shortbread is here.)

 The recipe for a basic whisked sponge is on my main cakes post here.